stackitcloud/rag-core-library/README.md

 Loads all the content from an arbitrary non-file source using the [document-extractor](#3-extractor-api-lib).
 The `type`of the source needs to correspond to an extractor in the [document-extractor](#3-extractor-api-lib).
 The extracted information will be summarized using LLM.
 The summary, as well as the unrefined extracted document, will be uploaded to the [rag-core-api](#1-rag-core-api).
+An is configured.
+Defaults to 3600 seconds (1 hour).
+Can be adjusted by values in the helm chart.

 ### 2.3 Replaceable parts